discord-csharp/meta/posts/survey-2020/post.md

 For now, this is the update to the survey.
 There will be another post once we have the final survey and are happy that we have had a large enough response to create a good enough change to the server.

-For questions or other comments, please direct them at the #2020-survey at [discord.gg/csharp](https://discord.gg/csharp).
+For questions or other comments, please direct them at the #2020-survey channel on [discord.gg/csharp](https://discord.gg/csharp).